sanisadeiq/talentql/README.md

 See full details and instructions in this [Google Doc](https://docs.google.com/document/d/1ma5vKz0j34gwI9WYrZddMM1ENlQddGOVFJ5qdSq2QlQ)

+# Starting the app

+1. CD into the root of the app and run node index.js to run the app

 # How Does it work

 1. The application receives a dob timestamp as part of the /howold get request eg '/howold?dob=558975584'